 Although there are 9.4 million people living with disabilities in the UK, only 1 in 6 of them regularly takes part in sport of any kind.
 We hope that, through our campaign and sponsorship of clubs like the Harriers, we can make a real difference to physically disabled people across the country.
 Sport can be an important part of the rehabilitation process after a life-changing injury, developing independence, social integration and general well-being.

-If you, or someone you know, would like to get involved with the Hampshire Harriers check out their website via this link and get stuck in!
+If you, or someone you know, would like to get involved with the Hampshire Harriers visit their page on Facebook and get stuck in!

 You can also find out more about Irwin Mitchell’s Don’t Quit, Do It campaign here.